Asus is an enormous computer company. It makes nearly every PC component you could think of, from motherboards to RAM to monitors.

 Value and competition

 The Asus ROG Phone 3 offers a ton for the money, especially if you can find one on sale.

-Ultimately, I think the Asus ROG Phone 3 offers a ton for your 2020 money and is still a good buy today — if you can find it on sale.
+Ultimately, the Asus ROG Phone 3 offered a ton for your 2020 money and is still a good buy today — if you can find it on sale.
 While it doesn’t have common features like water resistance, wireless charging, or a built-in headphone jack, it trades these things for innovative Air Triggers and uncompromising performance.

 Asus ROG Phone 3 review: Should you buy it?

-Asus has come into its own with the ROG Phone 3.
+Asus came into its own with the ROG Phone 3.
 While it won’t attract mainstream consumers due to its clear gamer design and lack of carrier availability, the phone still punches far above its price point, even for a €999 device.

 If you’re looking for a slim or stylish device, the ROG Phone 3 probably won’t meet your criteria.
-But if you’re looking for the best performance, great cameras, a big battery, and a decent UI, the ROG Phone 3 will serve you fantastically if you can find one on sale.
+But if you’re looking for great performance, great cameras, a big battery, and a decent UI, the ROG Phone 3 will serve you fantastically if you can find one on sale.
 If not, be sure to check out the ROG Phone 5 instead.